Mondays 2pm - 3.30pm at Abbeyfields Community Centre, Back Lane, Winchcombe (£5 per session) (term-time only)

 Fridays 10.30am - 11.30am at Winchcombe Sports Hall (£3 per session)

 This is definitely one to 'try' if you are a die-hard rugby fan!
 Not quite as physically demanding as the full game but using the same skills, just at a slower pace.
 With expert support and coaching from Gloucester Rugby's Mathew Lydiard, you will find the class energising and fun, a great way to keep fit.
+Call 01452 872273.
+Beginners also welcome and the class is suitable for both men and women.

 Mrs T from Greet: "It's absolutely fabulous.
 It's fun as well as keeping me fit.
 It's the best activity that I have participated in and it's made extra special by Nicole, who is an excellent teacher."